-This project comes straight from Todd Oldham’s fabulous book, Kid Made Modern, which is filled with great projects inspired by different design legends.
-In this case, the bag is an homage to Verner Panton and his iconic use of color.
+This project is one of the treasures in Todd Oldham’s intriguing book, Kid Made Modern, which chronicles amazing projects inspired by different design geniuses.
+That said, this particular project pays homage to Verner Panton and his legendary mastery of color.

 2 11×16-inch Tyvek Priority Mail envelopes (from an Post Office)